 This paper presents an application of HD computing to the classification of error-related potentials from EEG recordings.
-Very simple vector-space operations are used to encode analog input signals from 64 electrodes for singletrial classification.
+Very simple vector-space operations are used to encode analog input signals from 64 electrodes for classification.
 The proposed HD classifier requires neither prior knowledge about selecting the electrodes nor extra preprocessing steps.
-Our HD algorithm blindly encodes the electrical activity of error-related potentials into a temporal- spatial hypervector representing a binary class of the subject's intentions.
-The learned HD code can be analyzed to identify the most discriminative electrodes.
+Our HD algorithm blindly encodes the electrical activity of error-related potentials into a temporalspatial hypervector representing a binary class of the subject's intentions.
 The classification accuracy of our HD classifier for EEG error-related potentials is comparable to a classifier crafted by a skilled professional.
 Our HD classifier also achieves it with fewer training data.